Automattic/jetpack/projects/plugins/jetpack/extensions/blocks/videopress/v6/scripts/vp-block-bridge/Readme.md

 # VideoPress Block bridge

-This library escentially provides a way to connect events and methods defined by the videopress player from/to the VideoPress block.
+This library essentially provides a way to connect events and methods defined by the Video Press player API from/to the VideoPress block.

 ## Background